-A grade of C or above is required in this course.
-All required 100 and 200-level HCA and HIT courses must be completed.
+Prerequisites: All required 100 and 200-level HCA and HIT courses must be completed.
 Financing Healthcare is designed to introduce students interested in non-financial healthcare administration roles to the fundamental concepts and skills necessary to manage the operations of healthcare organizations.
 This course prepares students to solve quantitative problems using realistic examples and case studies.
 At the end of the course, students will be able to apply quantitative skills for healthcare financial management using practiced concepts and skills.